nduartex/dislogger/README.md

 ## Code of Conduct

 Everyone interacting in the Dislogger project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

+## Error Types

+Dislogger handles a wide variety of errors commonly encountered in Rails applications.
+You can find a complete list of all handled error types, their descriptions, and corresponding HTTP status codes in the [Error Types Documentation](lib/dislogger/error_types.rb).

+The errors are categorized into:
+- System and Runtime Errors
+- Database Errors (ActiveRecord)
+- Controller and Routing Errors
+- Authorization Errors
+- Common Ruby Errors

+Each error type includes:
+- A descriptive message
+- The corresponding HTTP status code
+- Additional context when available